Damning new figures show losses from fraud keep rising, with banks scrambling to respond.

 When a criminal uses lost or stolen card details to make a purchase or payment, or withdraw cash.

-Although losses from this type of fraud have only slightly increased, and are still lower than 2016, it’s still a huge problem.
+Although losses from this type of fraud have only slightly increased it’s still a huge problem.

 UK Finance warns that criminals are using low-tech methods, such as thefts at ATMs, cameras, keypads and looking over your shoulder when you type in your PIN.